kristyanYochev/blog/content/posts/breaking-ground.md

 automatic signals, faster tracks, and a number of sensors allowing for automated routing.

+Rail Route does a ton of things right: the balance of the game is good, the three game modes are so good they can be games unto themselves, the custom map editor has led to a community of rail enthusiasts making maps of their favourite regions alongside fictional layouts, the interface is easy to understand and the tutorial is fantastic.

+It all comes down to the attention to detail the developers have had from the very beginning.
+Each mechanic they've added was well explained and fits well with the rest of game, contributing to the coherency of the game.

 ### OpenScope

 I have tried out a bunch of different ATC simulator games, and while some are